 About Kwai River Bridge

-The Kwai River Bridge was part of the meter-gauge railway constructed by the Japanese during WWII.
-It is famously known as the setting for the a 1957 World War II epic Bridge over the River Kwai.
+The Kwai River Bridge was part of the meter-gauge railway constructed by the Japanese during World War Two.
+It is famously known as the setting for the a 1957 World War Two epic Bridge over the River Kwai.

 The railway ran for 250 miles from Ban Pong, Thailand to Thanbyuzayat, Burma and is now known as the Death Railway.
 It was built using POWs and Asian slave laborers who were kept in awful conditions.